IBinNam/dsag_techxchange25/lesson1-aria/README.md

 ## Accessibility Details

-- The `Image` control uses the `aria-labelledby` property to associate it with a `Text` element that provides a detailed description.
+- The `Image` control uses the `aria-labelledby` property to associate it with an `Id` element that provides a detailed description.
 - The `alt` attribute ensures that screen readers can describe the image content.

 ## Testing Accessibility

-- Use tools like ChromeVox or NVDA to verify that the image description is read aloud by the screen reader.
+- Use tools like NVDA to verify that the image description is read aloud by the screen reader.
 - Ensure that the `alt` text and ARIA attributes are correctly interpreted.